 The department is to maintain all recruitment documents (e.g., interview questions, notes) in accordance with approved records retention schedules (see BPPM 90.01).

 Update Candidate Status Online

-To help with gathering recruitment data, the hiring manager is responsible for updating the current status of each applicant in OPDRS, including noting who is or is not being considered for the position.
+To help with gathering recruitment data, the HR Partner is responsible for updating the current status of each applicant in Workday, including noting who is or is not being considered for the position.

 Verification and References

-The search committee is responsible for investigating or verifying the following information provided by the applicant:
+Reference Checks are conducted outside of the Workday system.
+The HR Partner/Recruiter and/or the search committee is responsible for investigating or verifying the following information provided by the applicant:

 - Work history